-CMS accessed the QHP issuer's online and machine-readable provider directory data files and selected a sample of providers from different specialty groups from each source.
+CMS accessed the QHP issuers' online and machine-readable provider directory data files and selected a sample of providers from different specialty groups from each source.
 Each provider office in the sample was analyzed using the provider's website, other internet resources, or telephone calls to confirm that the demographic information published in the directory was up-to-date, accurate, and complete.
 The information gathered during this internet search was documented and compared against the source data to confirm that the location, telephone number, specialty, medical group, institutional affiliations, and reported status of the provider as not accepting new patients were correct.
 In cases where the QHP issuer also created a stand-alone hard copy directory, CMS determined if the information contained within it was consistent with the online directory.

-CMS' testing of this review area also included a comparison of the QHP issuer's ECP lists against the HHS 2021 Non-Exhaustive List of ECPs to identify if there were any counties and/or specialties within the QHPs' services areas which did not meet the FFE requirements for ECPs.
-In those counties where QHPs did not meet ECP requirements, CMS requested documentation that the QHP issuer had extended a good faith offer to contract to all Indian health care providers within the QHPs' service areas and at least one ECP provider in each category in each county in the QHPs' service areas.
+CMS' testing of this review area also included a comparison of the QHP issuers' ECP lists against the HHS 2022 Non-Exhaustive List of ECPs to identify if there were any counties and/or specialties within the QHPs' services areas which did not meet the FFE requirements for ECPs.
+In those counties where QHPs did not meet ECP requirements, CMS requested documentation that the QHP issuers had extended a good faith offer to contract to all Indian health care providers within the QHPs' service areas and at least one ECP provider in each category in each county in the QHPs' service areas.

-Review Methodology Findings or Observations Findings Count Observations Count Performance Testing Provider directories contained incorrect information pertaining to one or more of the following details: medical group affiliation, specialty, address, phone number, and status of accepting new patients (e.g., some sampled providers were no longer in practice and/or had incorrect contact information).
-16 1 Provider directory URL requires an individual to login or create an account.
-1 0 QHP issuer's ECP list did not meet all ECP contract-offer requirements (e.g., some QHP issuers did not offer contracts to one or more Indian health care providers in their service area or could not provide documentation proving such contract offers were made).
-7 0
+Review Findings or Observations Findings Count Observations Count Methodology Performance Testing Provider directories contained 19 0 incorrect information pertaining to one or more of the following details: medical group affiliation, specialty, address, phone number, and status of accepting new patients (e.g., some sampled providers were no longer in practice and/or had incorrect contact information).
+QHP issuer's ECP list did not meet all 10 N/A ECP contract-offer requirements (e.g., some QHP issuers did not offer contracts to one or more Indian health care providers in their service area or could not provide documentation proving such contract offers were made).

-Table 6: Network Adequacy Findings or Observations9
+Table 7: Network Adequacy Findings or Observations8

-- Regularly verify data in provider directories to ensure the accuracy of the information and make process improvements, when necessary, to ensure the data is as accurate, complete, and up to date as possible. - Use provider data within claims submission and payment processing systems to evaluate possibly incorrect data elements. - Create a process to evaluate network adequacy that includes procedures to remedy deficiencies that are identified. - Annually identify all ECPs, including Indian health care providers, in each service area and develop a process to ensure that contract offers are made to ECPs as required by the regulation and documentation of those offers is maintained in accordance with applicable FFE record-retention requirements.
+- Regularly verify data in provider directories to ensure the accuracy of the information and make process improvements, when necessary, to ensure the data is as accurate, complete, and up to date as possible. - Use provider data within claims submission and payment processing systems to evaluate possibly incorrect data elements. - Create a process to evaluate network adequacy that includes procedures to remedy deficiencies that are identified. - Annually identify all ECPs, including Indian health care providers, in each service area and develop a process to ensure that contract offers are made to ECPs as required by the regulation and documentation of those offers is maintained in accordance with applicable FFE recordretention requirements.